semilogyCreate a vector of x-coordinates and a vector of y-coordinates. Create a log-linear plot of

 Insert

-function displays gaps at those locations.Create a pair of x- and y-coordinate vectors.
+NaNvalues wherever there are discontinuities in your data.
+Thesemilogyfunction displays gaps at those locations.Create a pair of x- and y-coordinate vectors.
 Replace the twentieth y-coordinate with a

-value.
-Then create a log-linear plot ofx
+NaNvalue.
+Then create a log-linear plot ofxandy.

 x = 1:50; y = x.^2; y(20) = NaN; semilogy(x,y) fig2plotly()